 Karen is a linguist and translator from the south of England.
-She’s already shared her tips on how to become a successful translator with us here at Howtogetfluent and I’m delighted that she’s agreed to be interviewed again to tell us how she passed the Welsh Joint Education Committee (WJEC)’s Upper Intermediate (B2) exam in Welsh.
+She’s already shared her tips on how to become a successful translator with us here at Howtogetfluent and I’m delighted that she’s agreed to be interviewed again to tell us how she passed the Welsh Joint Education Committee (WJEC)’s Upper Intermediate (B2) Welsh exam.
 Below, she shares not only her tips but tells us how she got into Welsh in the first place.
 You’ll see the importance of taking the initiative to make sure that your learning goals happen and how exams can be a useful tool for that.
 You’ll see how Karen manaaged to create speaking opportunities even when learning Welsh outside Wales….and discover some of the attitude issues (on both sides) that can frustrate learners of minoritised languages.
 Let the conversation begin!

 Dr P: What attracted you to learning Welsh?